Is your relationship with your database true love … or more like love-hate?

 - Direct-dial phone numbers

 - Technographic “tech stack” information

 DiscoverOrg’s advice: If your data is too shallow, it’s time to move on.

 4. Looking for data in all the wrong places

 My data is great.
 I know its job is to support my sales and marketing efforts … but I don’t really know how to use it.
 I understand the phone numbers and email addresses, of course, and I loving having a database with accurate prospecting information.

 But I’m afraid I’m missing out on other opportunities.
 Should I look elsewhere?

 Dear Data Deprived,

-You probably ARE missing out on opportunities – but happily, you already have everything you need for a relevant message.
+You probably ARE missing out on opportunities – but happily, you already have everything you need to go get it!